wdporter/i-am-that-vuepress/highlights/readme.md

 ## [2.
 Obsession with the Body](/2-obsession-with-the-body/)

-&ensp;I see what you too could see, here and now, but for the wrong focus of your attention.
+&emsp;I see what you too could see, here and now, but for the wrong focus of your attention.
 You give no attention to your self.
 Your mind is all with things, people and ideas, never with your self.
 Bring your self into focus, become aware of your own existence.
 See how you function, watch the motives